renatoyamazaki/rman_script/README.md

 Features:
 * Parallel backup on local disk (cpu count)
 * Parameterized options: catalog, tape backup, secondary disk backup
-* Sends an e-mail when an error ocurred, with the log attachment
+* Sends an e-mail when an error ocurred, with the log attached
+* Concurrency control, with only one execution allowed at a time

 ## How to use